amaldu/AntiSpam-NLP-Pipeline/notebooks/experimentation/README.md

 We have to make sure the F1-score is high.

-**Confusion Matrix**

-The confusion matrix shows the number of true positives, false positives, true negatives, and false negatives.
+**Confusion Matrix** shows the number of true positives, false positives, true negatives, and false negatives.

 <p align="center">
   <img src="../../images/confusion-matrix.jpg" width="400"/>
 </p>

-**Precision-Recall AUC**

-It plots Precision-Recall plots that avoid the TNs rather focus on the performance of the minority class.
+**Precision-Recall AUC** plots Precision-Recall plots that avoid the TNs rather focus on the performance of the minority class.

-**Balanced Accuracy**

-Balanced accuracy is the average of the recall for both classes.
+**Balanced Accuracy** is the average of the recall for both classes.
 Great for imbalanced datasets because it gives equal weight to both classes.

-**Weighted-averaged Precision/Recall/F1**

-These metrics compute a weighted average of the precision, recall, or F1-score.
+**Weighted-averaged Precision/Recall/F1** compute a weighted average of the precision, recall, or F1-score.
 They are useful because they consider the weights of true values in each class.
 We should be careful when our dataset is extremely imbalanced (1%-99%) but this is not our case.

 ### Why not other metrics?